Autocollant drapeau francais

 (1827-1908)

-The oldest known ancestor is Huberti MINERATH (born before 1658), married to Anna N., they had 9 children (7 sons and 2 daughters).
+The earliest known ancestor is Huberti MINERATH (born before 1658), who was married to Anna N.

-its descendants were the first MINERATH to arrive in the USA (Calumet, Wisconsin) between 1848 and 1850.
+His descendants were the first members of the MINERATH family to emigrate to the United States, settling in Calumet, Wisconsin, between 1848 and 1850.

-He arrived in Palzem (9 miles West from Freudenburg).
-His grandson Johannes MINERATH moved from Palzem to the French village of Kontz-Basse (12 miles South from Palzem) in 1800.
+His grandson, Johannes MINERATH, moved from Palzem to the French village of Kontz-Basse (12 miles south of Palzem) around the year 1800.

-His grandson Jean Jacques MINERATH was married to Barbe SCHOLTES (born in Elvange, Luxembourg), they moved from Kontz-Basse to Paris in 1864 or 1865.
+Later, his own grandson, Jean Jacques MINERATH, married Barbe SCHOLTES (born in Elvange, Luxembourg), and the couple moved from Kontz-Basse to Paris in 1864 or 1865.

 carte 3